dylan-lang/dylan-tool/README.md

 1. Make sure that `${DYLAN}/bin` is on your `$PATH`.
 If you prefer not to set `$DYLAN`, make sure that `${HOME}/dylan/bin` is on your `$PATH`.

 1. Create a new workspace.
-For example if you want to work on the `strings`
+For example if you want to work on the `pacman`
     library:

         $ cd ${DYLAN}/workspaces     # or wherever you want your workspace
-        $ dylan new workspace strings
+        $ dylan new workspace pacman

-    A directory named `strings` and a file named `strings/workspace.json` are created.
+    A directory named `pacman` and a file named `pacman/workspace.json` are created.
 In general, the `dylan` command may be run from anywhere inside a workspace directory and it will search up for `workspace.json` to determine the workspace root.